w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Provide functionality using scripting to display the carousel items one at a time, and to allow users to browse through them.
+Carusels display the one of their items at once while hiding the others.
+They allow users to browse through them.

-## Displaying carousel items

-Carousel items that are visually hidden should also be hidden from assistive technology, to avoid a mismatch between what is visually on the screen and what the user is interacting with.
-All carousel items that are not displayed visually are hidden by using the CSS `display: none` declaration.

-### Styling when scripting is enabled
-{:.ex}
+## Position slides

-In the example below, JavaScript is used to add the class name `active` to the carousel container.
-The styling hides all the slides in a stack with only the slide with the class name `current` being visible on top.
-That class name is added to the item using JavaScript as well.
+If the JavaScript is enabled, a class `active` is added to the carousel region so we can distinguish between that state and the non-JavaScript fallback.
+The slides are positioned absolutely in the carousel, and the current slide is positioned frontmost using `z-index`.

 {::nomarkdown}
-<%= code_start('','CSS') %>
+<%= code_start %>
 {:/nomarkdown}

 ~~~css